List of Green Lanterns: B'dg

 First appeared in Green Lantern (vol. 4) #4 (October 2005).
 B'dg (pronounced "Badge") is one of the first recruits of the reconstructed Corps.
 Hailing from the planet H'lven like his predecessor Ch'p, B'dg first sees action when the Spider Guild invades Oa.
 He is trained on how to overcome the yellow impurity weakness of his ring in the midst of battle.
-He later participates in the defense of Oa when it is attacked by Superboy-Prime, and again when it is attacked by the Sinestro Corps.
-B'dg also participates in the final battle of the Sinestro Corps War, helping defend Earth.
-B'dg is part of the squad sent to arrest Hal Jordan for defying Guardian orders.

 During the New 52, Salaak sends B'dg to Earth to locate Hal Jordan because B'dg can blend in with the planet's indigenous creatures.
-He is the first alien Green Lantern encountered by Simon Baz who had inherited Hal and Sinestro's fused ring.
+He is the first alien Green Lantern encountered by Simon Baz, who had inherited Hal and Sinestro's fused ring.
 He instructs Baz in the basics of being a Green Lantern and helps him track down Black Hand.